 Side Effects of Nettle Tea

 Nettle tea is generally safe to drink, but you should avoid nettle tea if you are pregnant or breastfeeding.
 If you have low blood pressure, diabetes or kidney problems, you should talk to your doctor before using nettle.
-Further proof that nettle is powerful, it can impact these conditions.
+Further proof that nettle really is powerful, it can impact these conditions.

-Nettle tea may also interact with some medications, so be sure to talk to your doctor or pharmacist before indulging (see a list of medications that might be affected by nettle here).
+Nettle tea may also interact with some medications, so be sure to talk to your doctor or pharmacist before indulging (see a partial list of medications that might be affected by nettle here).

-I always suggest that people asthma talk to their doctors before making major changes to their diet or supplemental regimes.
+I always suggest that people with asthma talk to their doctors before making major changes to their diet or supplemental regimes.

 And of course, be careful if you are dealing with the plant itself, as it has stinging barbs that can harm your skin.
 You also shouldn’t eat fresh nettle leaves.